Asian shares rise on recovery hopes, markets eye earnings

 Massive support from central banks is providing a major underpinning for the markets.
 The Federal Reserve and others are holding short-term interest rates at record lows, among other measures to support economies until the pandemic can be brought under control.

-In other trading, benchmark U.S. crude fell 5 cents to $52.22 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, benchmark U.S. crude rose 3 cents to $52.30 a barrel in electronic trading on the New York Mercantile Exchange.
 It lost 86 cents to $52.27 per barrel on Friday.
-Brent crude, the international standard lost 14 cents to $55.27 a barrel.
+Brent crude, the international standard edged up 4 cents to $55.45 a barrel.

 Comments